-Example to trigger a call with the click to call by html url parameters:
+Example to trigger a call with the click to call by url parameters:

-Example trigger chat by html parameters
+Example trigger chat by url parameters:

 You should use clear password only if the account is locked on your server (can't call costly outside numbers).
 Otherwise you should pass it encrypted or use MD5 instead.